FAQs

 You can also create a team and invite your friends and family to join it.
 Fundraising in a team can be easier than fundraising individually.

-Once you've registered, you'll have access to some fundraising resources within your dashboard.
-You'll also receive a Fundraising pack in the post from us, and emails leading up to the event, with all the information you'll need to know before the event day.
+Once you've registered, you'll also receive a Fundraising Pack in the post from us, and emails leading up to the event, with all the information you'll need to know before the event day.

 Can I create a team when I register?